DevAdventCalendar/DevAdventCalendar/CONTRIBUTING.md

 Password: `P@ssw0rd`

+## Test environment

+Test environment is running on dev.devadventcalendar.pl with automatic deployment from develop_uat branch.

 ## Sending emails

 Application sends emails with registration informations and notifications.
 In order to test these functionalities, you must configure the mailbox that the application will use - use option A) or B).